Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 • fresh and boiled vegetables;

-• lean beef and pork;
+• lean varieties of beef and pork;

 • rabbit meat;